-- 39. When Chevron introduces a new crude, an MOC is generated to evaluate the potential impact on the refinery.
-While Chevron stayed under its established crude unit design basis for total wt. % sulfur of the blended feed to the crude unit, the sulfur composition significantly increased over time.
-Historic data indicates that the sulfur in the 4-sidecut stream has increased from 0.8 to 1.6 wt%.
+- 40. When Chevron introduces a new crude, an MOC is generated to evaluate the potential impact on the refinery.i While Chevron stayed under its established crude unit design basis for total wt. % sulfur of the blended feed to the crude unit, the sulfur composition significantly increased over time.
 This increase in sulfur composition likely increased corrosion rates in the 4-sidecut line.
 Chevron did not conduct an MOC analyzing the impact that increases in sulfur composition would have on corrosion in the crude unit.
-Chevron also did not change its corrosion monitoring programs in response to the increased sulfur content. - 40.
+Chevron also did not change its corrosion monitoring programs in response to the increased sulfur content. - 41.
 The CSB found that increased Chevron Richmond usage of non-domestic crude feed stock over time resulted in higher sulfur content in the process fluid passing through the 4-sidecut piping.
 Specifically, the percentage of sulfur in the Richmond refinery crudes increased nearly 85% between 1984 and 2012, including a significant jump of 32% from 1998 to 1999.
 This increase in sulfur content corresponded with a simultaneous increase in the usage of non-domestic crude feed at the Richmond refinery.

-i Chevron MOCs on new crudes considered general operational issues but did not analyze corrosion effects from sulfidation corrosion.
+&lt;sup>i Chevron MOCs on new crudes considered general operational issues but did not analyze corrosion effects from sulfidation corrosion.